 A Habitat home is a simple, decent place to live.
-Habitat homes are three to five bedroom homes, depending on family size.
+Most Habitat homes are three to five bedroom homes.
 Homes are built in partnership with the family, our community, and Habitat.
 New homes come with brick fronts and one car garages.
-Habitat homes are sold to qualifying families on a 20 to 30-year, no interest mortgage with payments of approximately $350-$400 a month.
-Generally, it takes from 9-18 months from the time family is approved to the time they can move into their home.
+Habitat homes are sold to qualifying families on a 30-year, no interest mortgage with payments of approximately $500 a month.
+Generally, it takes from 18 months from the time family is approved to the time they can move into their home.

 - You must have a consistent, verifiable income which can include wages from job, SSI, Social Security, child support, public assistance or alimony

-- Be able to show that you have a stable payment history and would be responsibe in making mortgage payments
+- Be able to show that you have a stable payment history and would be responsible in making mortgage payments

 You must demonstrate that you are willing to partner with Habitat by:

-- Agreeing to complete 300 “sweat equity” hours in the Habitat ReStore, construction sites, and with other non-profits.
+- Agreeing to complete 300 “sweat equity” hours, 20 hours per month, in the Habitat ReStore, construction sites, and with other non-profits

-- Participate in homeowner classes and various workshops.
+- Participating in homeowner classes and various workshops

-- Pay closing costs before closing on your home.
+- Paying closing costs before closing on your home

 When the open period for application to the Habitat program begins, it consists of two (2) Phases.
 During Phase I Habitat conducts orientation(s) with all perspective applicant families in the community.
 Habitat discusses specific program requirements, perspective applicant families complete the program application and Habitat secures basic information and documents needed to complete the application, e.g. (INCOME [food stamps, SSI, child support, alimony, Saving and or Checking account statements (2 months)], IDENTITY [Social Security Card, License, Non-Driver ID], and the application FEE(s).
 Habitat completes a review of the application and the information from consumer and investigative reports to verify if the applicant family meets the criteria to move to Phase II of the program.